isabella232/sign-integrations.en/help/workday/quick-start.md

 ![Workday view document page](images/offer-letter-575.png)

-The Dynamic offer letter below is created in the [!DNT Workday] rich text editor.
-The items highlighted in *gray* are [!DNT Workday] provided objects that reference contextual data.
+The Dynamic offer letter below is created in the [!DNL Workday] rich text editor.
+The items highlighted in *gray* are [!DNL Workday] provided objects that reference contextual data.

 Items in {{brackets}} are [Adobe Text tags](https://adobe.com/go/adobesign_text_tag_guide).